Important Note The assignments in this course are obligatory

 Important Notes when Using this Submission Method:

-- Each student should create a Fire account before he/she submits the first assignment to a teacher.
+- Each student should create a Fire account before he/she submits any assignment to a teacher.
 If the teacher cannot find the student in the system he/she cannot register the submission and it will be discarded.

 - A submission is actually NOT done until the teacher indicates to the system the submission was received.